wangxiang4/book/docs/math/0 Core Courses/32 Chapter10 introduction to probability.md

 # Module 10–02 Independent Events

 ## 1.Concept of Independent Events
-- If the occurrence of either of two events __doesn't affect the probability of the other__, then __these two events are said to be independent__.
+- If the occurrence of either of two events __does not affect the probability of the other__, then __these two events are said to be independent__.

 ## 2.Mathematical Definition